coniferprod/k5ktools/README.md

 Hopefully this identification script can be augmented to cover more file types.

-## License
+## Copyright and license

-Licensed under the MIT License.
 Copyright (C) 2022 Conifer Productions Oy.
+Licensed under the MIT License (see the `LICENSE` file in the repository).